-Many dentists are now switching to the diode laser, a higher-tech option for detecting and removing cavities.
-The laser can be used to determine if there is decay in the tooth.
+Many dentists are now switching to the diode laser, a higher-tech option for detecting tooth decay.
 The dentist can then choose to watch the tooth, comparing the levels at the next visit, or advise that the cavity be removed and the tooth filled.

 When healthy teeth are exposed to the wavelength of the diode laser, they don't glow or fluoresce, so the reading on the digital display is low.
 But decayed teeth glow in proportion to the amount of decay, resulting in higher readings on the display.

 The diode laser doesn’t always work with teeth that already have fillings, but for other teeth, it could mean earlier detection of cavities.
 Note also that the diode laser does not replace X-rays; it detects decay in grooves on the chewing surface, while bitewing X-rays can find decay between and inside teeth.

 The CAD in this technology stands for “computer-assisted design,” and the CAM for “computer-assisted manufacture.”
 Together, they translate into fewer dental visits to complete procedures such as crowns and bridges.

 Traditionally when a patient needs a crown, a dentist must make a mold of the tooth and fashion a temporary crown, then wait for the dental laboratory to make a permanent one.
 With CAD/CAM technology, the tooth is drilled to prepare it for the crown and a picture is taken with a computer.
 This image is then relayed to a machine that makes the crown right in the office.

 Thinner Veneers Preserve More Tooth